 Requirements Burndown View

-This view displays requirements on the associated Validation Entity and allows you to drag and drop requirements onto execution steps which challenge them, linking them to the test step.
+This view displays requirements on the associated Validation Entity and allows you to drag and drop requirements onto execution steps that challenge them, linking them to the test step.
 Once a requirement is linked (challenged) by an execution step, the requirements traceability matrix is automatically updated to reflect this as well.

 Click the filter icon to narrow the list of requirements down by Requirement metadata like Risk Level, Category, Source, Type, or Lifecycle State.
 Click Apply to set the filter options, or Reset to remove them.
 You can also filter by Requirements’ challenge status: